signalfx/splunk-otel-collector-chart/README.md

 ### How to install

-To install splunk-otel-collector in k8s cluster at one of the configuration groups `spunkPlatform` or `splunkObservability` has to be fully configured.
+To install splunk-otel-collector in k8s cluster at one of the configuration groups `splunkPlatform` or `splunkObservability` has to be fully configured.

 For Splunk Enterprise/Cloud the following parameters are required:

-- `spunkPlatform.endpoint`: URL to a Splunk instance, e.g.
+- `splunkPlatform.endpoint`: URL to a Splunk instance, e.g.
   "http://localhost:8088/services/collector"
-- `spunkPlatform.token`: Splunk HTTP Event Collector token
+- `splunkPlatform.token`: Splunk HTTP Event Collector token

 For Splunk Observability Cloud the following parameters are required: